Johnny Hernandez: The Fruteria-Botanero

 The Fruteria-Botanero opened in late 2012, in San Antonio's historic Southtown neighborhood.

 El Machito

 In March 2014, Hernandez opened his third dining concept, El Machito, located in the former Alamo Cement Company building in San Antonio's Quarry Market.
-El Machito specializes in mesquite grilled meats prepared in the style of the carne asadas of northern Mexico and the campestre style of Guadalajara.
-El Machito is permanently closed.
-2014 also saw the opening of Hernandez's molino, Tortilleria La Gloria which utilizes traditional, old world methods to produce freshly made corn products for each of his establishments, as well as other San Antonio area restaurants.
+El Machito focused in mesquite grilled meats prepared in the style of the carne asadas of northern Mexico and the campestre style of Guadalajara.
+El Machito is now permanently closed.
+2014 also saw the opening of Hernandez's molino, Tortilleria La Gloria which utilizes traditional, old world methods to produce corn products for each of his establishments, as well as other San Antonio area restaurants.

 Burgerteca

 In November 2017, Hernandez opened his fourth dining concept, Burgerteca.

 Villa Rica

-Adding to his family of dining and entertaining establishments, Hernandez opened his fifth dining concept, Villa Rica, in February 2018 in partnership with the Guzman family of Veracruz Mexico.
+Adding to his group of dining and entertaining establishments, Hernandez opened his fifth dining concept, Villa Rica in February, 2018 in partnership with the Guzman family of Veracruz Mexico.